 What about Honeymoon couples?
 The best area to stay in Istanbul for a Honeymoon is around Haliç and Beşiktaş!
 You may find several Hotels with a Bosphorus view, and spend an unforgettable time!

 - There are two Airports!
 You should be careful while choosing your arrival and departure flights; Istanbul New Airport (IST) and Sabiha Göhcen Airport (SAW).

 - All the places in Istanbul are not safe to have an overnight stay.
 Better to have a Hotel around Sultanahmet and Taksim Regions.
 This can also save your time to join activities and Tours in Istanbul.

 - Better to have a minimum of 2 Days in Istanbul.
 At least to visit the main highlights of the city.

 - You can find many nice restaurants in Istanbul.
-However, if you would like to experience real Turkish Cuisine, the right place would be the local places such as; Ephesus, Cappadocia, etc… And, in Istanbul, you should better ask the price before your order.
+However, if you would like to experience real Turkish Cuisine, the right place would be the local places such as; Ephesus, Cappadocia, etc… And, in Istanbul, you should better ask the price before giving your order.